 So, if a population of our ancestors became isolated in a particular environment, they might have new traits emerge.
 These may then be selected for.
 And because members of the population breed with one another, these traits would become uniform throughout the population.
 Given enough time, enough divergent evolution, these different races can become entirely different species in the sense that they can’t breed with, communicate with, or even live alongside other kin that have diverged from them.

 GJ: Yes, in fact we have examples of that, because not only is human evolution biological, it’s also cultural.
 We have layered cultural evolution on top of biological evolution.
-Culture is a new way that we can grapple with the world, and it undergoes selection pressures in the same way that biological traits do, and it’s much more mutable and replicable; ideas can change and spread much more quickly than genes; ideas can spread through a society very quickly, whereas genes might take generations to spread through a group.
+Culture is a new way that we can grapple with the world, and it undergoes selection pressures in the same way that biological traits do, and it’s much more mutable and replicable; ideas can change and spread much more quickly than genes, whereas genes might take generations to spread through a group.

 I: Would it be fair to say that you are getting your understanding of race from science, or is it something else, such as the metaphysical?

-There is this whole body of scientific knowledge known as genetic similarity theory, which is extremely powerful in explaining things we already know and can observe.
-Philippe Rushton, who was a friend of mine now deceased, a psychologist who wrote Race, Evolution, and Behavior, did a lot of research on genetic similarity theory.
+There is a whole body of scientific knowledge known as Genetic Similarity Theory that is extremely powerful in explaining things we already know through observation.
+Philippe Rushton, who was a friend of mine now deceased, a psychologist who wrote Race, Evolution, and Behavior, did a lot of research on Genetic Similarity Theory.

 One example he gave was histo-compatibility.
-We actually will find and partner up with people to whom we are histo-compatible (that is to say, to whom we are not allergic), even though there is no conscious mechanism that we know of to produce that result.
+We actually will find and partner up with people to whom we are histo-compatible (that is to say, we are not allergic to).
+Even though there is no conscious mechanism that we know of to produce that result.
 There are things in our brain that allow us to be aware of genetic similarities in other people that do not rise above the threshold of consciousness and that we don’t even know how to explain yet.